 rpl_read_sizesystem variable.
 This system variable controls the minimum amount of data read from the log files, and increasing it might reduce file reads and I/O stalls when the file data is not currently cached by the operating system.
 Note that a buffer the size of this value is allocated for each thread that reads from the binary log and relay log files, including dump threads on sources and coordinator threads on replicas.
 Setting a large value might therefore have an impact on memory consumption for servers.

 If the replicas are significantly slower than the source, you may want to divide up the responsibility for replicating different databases to different replicas.
 See Section 17.4.6, “Replicating Different Databases to Different Replicas”.

 If your source makes use of transactions and you are not concerned about transaction support on your replicas, use

 MyISAMor another nontransactional engine on the replicas.
 See Section 17.4.4, “Using Replication with Different Source and Replica Storage Engines”.

-If your replicas are not acting as sources, and you have a potential solution in place to ensure that you can bring up a source in the event of failure, then you can disable the
+If your replicas are not acting as sources, and you have a potential solution in place to ensure that you can bring up a source in the event of failure, then you can disable the system variable

-log_slave_updatessystem variable on the replicas.
+log_slave_updates(before MySQL 8.0.26) on the replicas.
 This prevents “dumb” replicas from also logging events they have executed into their own binary log.